DevOpsPlayground/Hands-on-with-Ansible-Oct-2019/README.md

 #### Success!

-### Don't forget to fix the error in the file as well, once you are happy with your solution.
+### Don't forget to fix the error in the file, once you are happy with your solution.

 #### Bonus